 We can permanently make Stoicism our North Star, always there to give us a practical response to what we face every day.

-But it can be hard to relate Stoicism to specific circumstances, especially as a beginner.
-To help with this, I have outlined a hypothetical Stoic daily routine that hopefully makes the benefits of having a philosophy of life clearer.
-And remember, you don’t necessarily need to be “all-in” on one thing in life, feel free to pick and choose which parts of Stoicism to adopt!
+It can be hard to relate Stoicism to specific circumstances, however, especially as a beginner.
+To help with this, I have outlined a hypothetical Stoic daily routine that will make the benefits of having a philosophy of life clearer.

 Your Stoic Daily Routine

 “At dawn, when you have trouble getting out of bed, tell yourself: “I have to go to work — as a human being.
 What do I have to complain of, if I’m going to do what I was born for — the things I was brought into the world to do?
 Or is this what I was created for?
 To huddle under the blankets and stay warm?”Marcus Aurelius, Meditations 5.1

 Before you can do anything, you have to get out of bed.
 Hitting snooze and lying there for another ten minutes adds nothing to your day.
 It’s one of those moments when your only obstacle is yourself, and it’s easy to overcome.
 Once you’re up, make your bed.
 If you achieve nothing else today, you achieved that.